Relative Locality in $\kappa$-Poincar\'e: Conclusions and outlook

 These results lead to a fully workable model of point particles interacting with point-like, but ``relatively-local'', interactions, with a non-symmetric and associative deformed conservation law of momentum.

-We determined also the form of Lorentz transformations for this model, which allow us to confront the observations of different inertial observers.
-Interestingly, under boost transformations, on-shell momenta remain on-shell, with the same masses, but when we apply them to several interacting particles, the rapidity with which the momentum of each particle is boosted depends on the momenta of the other particles taking part to the interaction.
+We showed also the compatibility of the model with the relativity principle, and we found the form of the Lorentz transformations for every system of particles, while previously this was known only for free particles.
+This allows us to confront, in real-world scenarios, the observations of different inertial observers, a task that was previously made impossible by the lack of a consistent law of transformation for systems of interacting particles.
+Interestingly, under boost transformations, on-shell momenta remain on-shell, with the same masses, but when we apply boosts to several interacting particles, the rapidity with which the momentum of each particle is boosted depends on the momenta of the other particles taking part to the interaction.

 To achieve our results, we showed the equivalence between the Hopf algebra structures of $\kappa$-Poincar\'e and the geometric construction that realizes the principle of Relative Locality.
 This construction is directly applicable also to other Hopf algebras, and some analyses on the same lines are under development.